VCCT-MAST5112-2025-G1/ST10486244_MenuApp_Part2/README.md

 # My Food App (Part 2)

 ## Introduction
-A one-screen React Native (Expo) application built for POE 2.
-The app allows the chef to manage a restaurant menu by adding dishes with name, description, course, and price.
+My Food App is a React Native (Expo) application that allows a chef to manage a restaurant menu.
+The app supports adding and removing menu items, shows category statistics (including average price per course), and provides a separate guest-facing filter page.
-It includes a one-time sample load button to help markers, filtering options, and category statistics.

 ## Setup
 - Node version: vXX